Why can acupuncture help tendon injury?

 Once you can perform daily activities pain-free, move on to next stage which focus on improving the flexibility of the calf muscles.
 Massage will help prevent adhesions forming within the tendon which stop the tendon sliding smoothly in its sheath and help blood flow of calf muscles.
 Eccentric exercises have been proven to be very effective in the treatment of chronic achilles tendonitis.
 If the injury has been severe and required a sustained period of rest and the neural control or co-ordination of the ankle has been affected, proprioception which is the neural control or co-ordination of a joint may need to be improved.
 Finally when the pain has disappeared at least a week and the range of motion at the ankle has improved then you can begin to return to training.

-Acupuncture is widely used in the treatment of musculoskeletal disorders.
-There are some studies that suggested that acupuncture is effective to treat Achilles tendinopathy
+There are some examples of research that suggested that acupuncture is effective to treat Achilles tendinopathy

 There was a clinical study of acupuncture for chronic Achilles tendinopathy.
 This study investigated whether acupuncture treatment would improve outcome in chronic achilles tendinopathy.
 In this study, 64 patients aged from 18-70 year old with chronic Achilles tendinopathy were recruited and randomly allocated into two groups: acupuncture treatment group and control group (received eccentric exercises).
 The effects were assessed at the start of the treatments, 8, 16 and 24 weeks after the treatments.
 They found that 8, 16 and 24 weeks acupuncture significantly improved the pain sensation and activity in patients with chronic Achilles tendinopathy compared with the eccentric exercises.
 This finding provided an alternative treatment option for patients with chronic Achilles tendinopathy.